kawilliams/expression-trees/README.md

 To use, first save the Newick-formatted tree into a text file and the performance data into a csv.
 Be sure that the column headers ("count", "time", etc.) are the first line of the csv.
 Put the text file and csv file into the `static` folder.
 Also copy the algorithm `.cpp` file into the `static` folder.
 To run the program, enter `python tree.py static/myperformancedata.csv static/mynewicktree.txt static/myalg_csv_instrumented.cpp` into the command line.

+# To gather the data for the tree
+To run the ALS example and store the output, from I use: srun -n 1 ./als_csv_instrumented --data_csv=MovieLens.csv -i -t2 > myOutputFile

+Once the run is completed, open "myOutputFile".
+The tree information is under "Tree information for function __ ".
+It's Newick-formatted so there should be an abundance of parentheses.
+Copy from the start of the parentheses to the end, signaled by the function name and a semicolon.
+Paste this tree into a plain text file and save the file as a `.txt` file (e.g. "tree.txt").

+The performance data is titled "Primitive Performance Counter Data in CSV".
+Copy everything from the column names until the final row.
+Paste this csv data into file and save the file as a `.csv` file (e.g. "perf_dat.csv").
+All other information in the output is unnecessary for the visualization.

 # ALS Example
 In `static` are the test files that I used.
 The performance data is stored in `20180713_als_perfdata.csv`.
 The tree structure is stored in `20180713_als_tree.txt`.
 The algorithm file is `als_csv_instrumented.cpp`.
 The full command: `python tree.py static/20180713_als_tree.txt static/20180713_als_perfdata.csv static/als_csv_instrumented.cpp`.
 If things run properly, you should see
 ```